containers/podman-desktop-extension-bootc/docs/vm_guide.md

 * `qcow`: QEMU is the primary software that utilizes both the QCOW and QCOW2 formats.
 These formats allow you to create, manage, and run virtual machines with features like better performance and snapshot capabilities.
 [QEMU](https://www.qemu.org/).
 * `raw`: The raw image format is widely supported across many virtualization tools and cloud server providers.
 Software like KVM, VMware, and cloud platforms including AWS and Azure can utilize raw images.
 Libvirt, often used with KVM, also supports raw images extensively.
 [Libvirt](https://libvirt.org/).
-* `iso`: BalenaEtcher is recommended for writing ISO files to storage devices to create bootable media.
+* `anaconda-iso`: BalenaEtcher is recommended for writing unattended ISO installer files to storage devices to create bootable media.
 It's user-friendly and cross-platform.
 [Download balenaEtcher](https://www.balena.io/etcher/).
 * `vmdk`: VMware Workstation and VMware ESXi are two prominent platforms that support the VMDK format.
 They provide comprehensive tools for running and managing virtual machines.
 [VMware Workstation](https://www.vmware.com/products/workstation-pro.html), [VMware ESXi](https://www.vmware.com/products/esxi-and-esx.html).
 * `ami`: Amazon EC2 uses the AMI format to launch new virtual servers.
 You can manage AMIs using Amazon's own tools like AWS Management Console.
 [Amazon EC2](https://aws.amazon.com/ec2/).